 I have a passion for Autumn colours and all the bits and pieces you find on the ground at this time of year.
 I began collecting these seed heads around a year before I decided to make this painting.
 Like a lot of Botanical artists I soon found that I needed to invest in quite a few storage boxes!

 I can’t believe the beautiful things nature throws down from the trees and plants in the Autumn.
 These little ‘vessels of life’ really are so very interesting.
 Firstly, I laid out my collection on the desk so I could decided which ones to use.
 Then I tried out different arrangements for possible compositions.
 This went on for about a week… I kept changing my mind!
 Please swipe the images below and on this blog from right to left.
 There is usually more than one!

 At Christmas I was lucky enough to receive a microscope from my better half.
 I decided to have a closer look at the little seeds falling out of my seed heads onto my desk.
-I don’t have a microscope camera but managed to take these with my samsung 6 phone by resting it on top of the viewer.
+I don’t have a microscope camera but managed to take these with my Samsung 6 phone by resting it on top of the viewer.
 They proved very interesting indeed!

 Selecting my subject matter

-So, I began by selecting my favourite seed heads which I felt went best together and drew them all up on tracing paper.
+So, I began by selecting the seed heads which I felt went best together and drew them all up on tracing paper.
 When I was totally happy with the drawings I outlined them in black fine liner and cut them all out….this was only the beginning!
-It then took me about another whole week of fiddling around and rearranging them in between painting before I finally decided on my composition!
+It then took me about another whole week of fiddling around and rearranging them in between painting before I finally decided on my final composition!

-Now I was ready to transfer them to my watercolour paper using my light box.
+At last I was ready to transfer them to my watercolour paper using my light box.
 The ones I chose are as follows: Cow Parsley, Agapanthus, Cowslip, Rosa Glauca pourr. rosehip, Iris sanguinea, Honesty, Yellow poppy, Camassia and Marigold.

 Cow Parsley seed head